-Our reception is open to assist Students from 8:30am to 9:30pm Monday to Saturday, and 8:30am to 4pm on Sundays.
-The reception will be open after hours (i.e. after 5 pm) and on the weekends (i.e. Saturday and Sunday) only if there are classes on the week end and in the evening.
+Our reception is open to assist Students from 8:30 am to 5:30 pm Monday to Friday.
+The reception will be open after hours (i.e. after 5:30 pm) and on the weekends (i.e. Saturday and Sunday) only if there are classes on the weekend and in the evening.
+Please check with student services team with after-hour support.